shutterfreak/topmark/README.md

 - `-v`, `--verbose`: Increase verbosity (can be repeated)
 - `-q`, `--quiet`: Suppress most output (overrides verbosity)

-All other options, such as `--stdin`, `--file-type`, and path filters, are specific to individual subcommands.
+All other options are specific to individual subcommands.

 ______________________________________________________________________